hoe94/DTC_MLOPS_Project/README.md

 2. Create the S3 Bucket by using AWS CLI for the Terraform state bucket `aws s3 mb s3://[bucket_name]`

-3. Update these 3 keys (bucket, key, region) for the terraform bracket in main.tf under the path *infrastructure/main.tf* -- add the screenshot later
+3. Update the bucket under backend s3 for Terraform state bucket in terraform.tf under the path *infrastructure/terraform.tf* -- add the screenshot later

 4. Run the below command to provision the cloud services